Kaewin/Modeling-Projectile-Motion-With-Visualization/README.md

     return vector(Fnetx, Fnety, Fnetz)
 ```

 Here the calculation becomes more involved.
-Since drag depends on the velocity of the projectile we have to pass velocity in as a function argument.
-Then the unit vector in the direction of velocity is calculated, the magnitude of the drag using the power law approximation, and then the two are multiplied by each other to get the drag force vector.
+Since drag depends on the projectile's velocity, we have to pass velocity in as a function argument.
+Then the unit vector in the velocity direction is calculated, the magnitude of the drag using the power law approximation, and then the two are multiplied by each other to get the drag force vector.

-Since the vector must point in the opposite direction of the velocity we multiply the drag force vector by -1.
+Since the vector must point in the opposite direction of the velocity, we multiply the drag force vector by -1.
 Then the function returns the resultant force as a vector.

 #### Numerical Loop